-For students who started in Fall 2012 or later, download the four-year plan documents here.
+For students who started in Fall 2015-Fall 2017, download the four-year-plan documents here.

 When filling out your four-year plan, you do not have to specify courses in the blanks, only requirements.
 See examples of this on the four-year academic plan sheet.

 First Semester Classes

 After your New Student Orientation last summer, you should have your first semester classes already settled and a general understanding of our College’s requirements.